tenchonzom/BeReal-Clone/README.md

 BeReal clone is a cloned app of BeReal, where you can create accounts and share photos with your friends.
 Part two of this project also allows for the user to use their camera and directly post the photo they took.
 New users cannot see photos unless they upload their own.

-Time spent: **X** hours spent in total
+Time spent: 2.5 hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] User can launch camera to take photo instead of photo library
+- [X] User can launch camera to take photo instead of photo library
-- [ ] User session persists when application is closed and relaunched
+- [X] User session persists when application is closed and relaunched
-- [ ] Users are able to log out and return to sign in page
+- [X] Users are able to log out and return to sign in page
-- [ ] Users are NOT able to see other photos until they upload their own
+- [X] Users are NOT able to see other photos until they upload their own

 The following **optional** features are implemented: